sboily/wazo-confgend-driver-pjsip/README.md

 Confgend driver for PJSIP
 =========================

 This plugin add a pjsip driver to xivo-confgend.
-It use the sip configuration from chan_sip store by xivo and convert it to chan_pjsip on live.
+It use the sip configuration from chan_sip store by wazo and convert it to chan_pjsip on live.

-WARNING: Use xivo >= 16.10, works only with users, trunk is not supported.
+WARNING: Use wazo >= 17.01, works only with users, trunk is not supported.

 Clone the repo and install it.